oxfordcontrol/TRS.jl/README.md

 ```

 ### Finding local-no-global minimizers
-Due to non-convexity, TRS can exhibit at most one local minimizer with objective value less than the one of the global.
+Due to non-convexity, a TRS can exhibit at most one local minimizer with objective value less than the one of the global.
 The local-no-global minimizer can be obtained (if it exists) via:
 ```
 trs(···; compute_local=true, kwargs...) -> x1, x2, info
 ```